-Superintendent: Sarah Megredy and Emporia Camera Club
+Superintendent: Emporia Camera Club

-Photos must be 8" x 10" or larger and mounted neatly on 16" x 20" mounting board (no poster board).
+NEW 2025: Photos must be 8" by 10" and mounted neatly on 11" by 12 1⁄2" mounting board (no poster board).
 Colored mounting board may be used to compliment photo.
 Photos must have been taken by the exhibitor and never before entered in the Fair.
 Exhibitors must be a resident of Lyon County or an approved member of the Emporia Camera Club.
 Only one entry per person, per category within each class, except junior photographers may enter 2 photos in each of the Junior Classes.
 No more than four (4) Class A (color) and four (4) Class B (Black & White) per exhibitor.
 Photos should not have titles.